adrienn3/pixi-python/README.md

-# pixi-python

-PixiJS in 5 minutes or less
+pixi-python: PixiJS in 5 minutes or less
 =============

 This repository houses all of the sample code used to create a simple application to render a browser based game.
 Tutorial can be found at: